How Much Does Nursing School Cost?

 So, whether you’re driving and have to account for extra mileage, gas, and vehicle maintenance, or have to find a new public transportation route that works for you, don’t forget additional transportation costs in your budget.

 If you’re a parent, you will most likely need additional childcare not only for your classes and clinical hours, but for your studying outside of school as well.

 6. Decreased income

 In addition to the increased costs you may accumulate during nursing school, you may be faced with decreased income as a result of cutting back on your regular work hours.
 Although many people have to work during school, many people also have to reduce some of their workloads in order to free up time for classes, clinicals, and studying.

-The hidden costs of nursing school may seem discouraging at first, but as a future R.N., you’re resourceful—so here’s how you can make those expenses work within a budget.
+The hidden costs of nursing school may seem discouraging at first, but as a future RN, you’re resourceful—so, here’s how you can pay for nursing school.

 Employer Tuition assistance